hyphanet/website/content/pages/download.md

 broken, you can upgrade your node manually from our servers:

-* Windows users can upgrade to the latest-stable Freenet release by running "update.cmd" in the Freenet directory.
+* Windows users can upgrade to the latest-stable Freenet release by running `update.cmd` in the Freenet directory.
-* OS X, GNU/Linux, or other POSIX users may upgrade by running the update.sh shell script in the Freenet directory.
+* OS X, GNU/Linux, or other POSIX users may upgrade by running the `update.sh` shell script in the Freenet directory.

 [url_freesocial]: http://freesocial.draketo.de/